 Step 4: Nothing to see here!
 (It’s all done)

-Datapath.io’s Inter Region Connect leverages AWS DirectConnect in several AWS regions to create optimized, bandwidth heavy and secure VPC connections across regions.
+Datapath.io’s Inter Region Connect leverages AWS DirectConnect in several Amazon Web Services regions to create optimized, bandwidth heavy and secure VPC connections across regions.
 It requires no additional encryption as opposed to regular VPN connections.
 These VPN connections also tend to be slower because of the time required for encryption.